EthanHeilman/BlockSizeDebate/README.md

 Allow the ability for Bitcoin to dynamically determine block size limits in a method similar to how Bitcoin dynamically regulates hash rate<sup>[11](#footnote11)</sup>.

+### Counter Argument 7.1: Formula Manipulation

+Any set formula can be manipulated by attackers and miners, making the network more fragile.

+### Counter Argument 7.2: Fine Tuning

+Any formula will by definition create political decisions.
+Most proposed formulas are using the median block size, making a simple majority decide to raise or lower the block size.
+Problem with this is that because most blocks are found in less than ten minutes<sup>[12](#footnote12)</sup>, the median block size will by necessity be smaller than the mean block size (blocks after more time are more likely to have a transaction backlog).

+If you use the proposed multiplier (Max_size = 2 * median (last 144 blocks)), then you have more pressure to smaller blocks (rather than the 50% + 1 it was proposed as).

+### Counter Argument 7.3: Possible Disagreements Caused By Short-Term Forks

+There is a ***small*** possibility of the following scenario:

+A node accepts a block which pushes the new Max_size down to 749kB.
+This node then recieves a longer chain (2 blocks) where the first has a size of 750kB.
+The node would then reject the longer chain because of the Max_size from the first node, making the possibility of automatic, accidental hard forks.

+*7.3.1: Calculate based on previous blocks*

+Simple solution to the above would be to calculate the hashrate based on [x-6,x-150), where x is the current height.

 Evidence
 =========